 57.12: replace “data frames” with “Data frames”.

 57.16: replace “data frames” with “Data frames”.

+Above implemented.

 60.9: replace “GLK Action frame details” with “GLK frame details”.
 It is because unless “Action” is part of the name of the frame, it should not be included.

 60.12: replace “the GLK Action frame formats” with “the GLK frame formats”.
 It is because unless “Action” is part of the name of the frame, it should not be included.

+“GLK Action frame” specifies/describes a category of action frames, not a specific action frame.
+Above changes not made.

 60.21: replace “The GLK Groupcast Mode Change Notification frame is a GLK Action frame used to indicate a change to the GLK groupcast transmission policy” with “The GLK Groupcast Mode Change Notification frame is another Action frame format that is defined to support GLK functionality.
 It is used to indicate a change to the GLK groupcast transmission policy”.
 It is because unless “Action” is part of the name of the frame, it should not be included.